-This project taught me a lot about creativity and using a combination of different pictures and influences to create my own work.
+This project taught me a lot about creativity and using a combination of different pictures to create my own work.
 This project was my first time ever using Photoshop and I feel that I collected many useful skills that I can use to become a better creator of media.

-These two projects in my opinion really drove home the idea that a literary piece does not just need to be in the form of a formal poem, haiku or paper.
-A piece of literature can come in many different forms that all contribute to scholarship.
-These project not only introduced me to Adobe Rush and Photoshop and gave me media creation skills that I can use to produce projects, but it also forced me to be creative and come up with literary pieces that some may think of as unconventional.
+These two projects really drove home the idea that a literary piece does not just need to be in the form of a formal poem, haiku, or essay.
+A piece of literature can come in many different forms.
+These projects not only introduced me to Adobe Rush and Photoshop and gave me media composing skills but also forced me to be think about unconventional forms of creative expression, and then come up with my own.